Skip to main content

 Care Guide

-Native species managed as a weed in garden and agricultural settings due to the extremely deep, persistent rhizome network.
-Hand-pulling removes aerial stems but does not reach the deep rhizome system at 3–6 feet (0.9–1.8 m) depth.
-Repeated removal of aerial stems every 2–3 weeks throughout the growing season for 3–5 years gradually depletes rhizome energy reserves.
-Tilling fragments rhizomes and can spread infestations.
-Improving soil drainage reduces vigor, as the species is most competitive in persistently moist soils.
-Dense, opaque landscape fabric suppresses aerial growth but does not kill deep rhizomes; stems will re-emerge at fabric edges or through gaps.
+The species is managed as a weed in garden and agricultural settings because of the deep persistent rhizome network.
+Hand-pulling removes aerial stems but does not reach the rhizome system at 3-6 feet (0.9-1.8 m) depth.
+Repeated removal of aerial stems every 2-3 weeks throughout the growing season for 3-5 years gradually depletes rhizome energy reserves.
+Tilling fragments rhizomes and spreads infestations rather than reducing them.
+Improving soil drainage reduces plant vigor because the species is most competitive in persistently moist soils.
+Dense opaque landscape fabric suppresses aerial growth but does not kill deep rhizomes; stems re-emerge at fabric edges or through any gaps.
 The silica content makes stems resistant to decomposition.
-Toxic to horses when consumed in hay; contaminated hay should not be fed to equines.
+Horses consuming hay containing dried foliage develop thiaminase-induced vitamin B1 deficiency, so contaminated hay is unsuitable as equine forage.

 Pruning

-No pruning applicable.
+No pruning is applicable.
 Aerial stems are cut or pulled repeatedly to deplete rhizome reserves.
-Cutting at ground level every 2–3 weeks prevents spore production on fertile stems and photosynthate return to rhizomes from vegetative stems.
-Complete eradication from established sites is rarely achievable due to the depth and extent of the rhizome network.
+Cutting at ground level every 2-3 weeks prevents spore production on fertile stems and photosynthate return to rhizomes from vegetative stems.
+Complete eradication from established sites is rarely achievable because of the depth and extent of the rhizome network.

 Maintenance Level